 In the middle at the bottom is a Batmobile in a box that was damaged whilst my collection was being moved around in storage.
 Not happy Jan!

-Next to the Cola can was something weird, a tightly sealed Batman towelette that expanded to full size when placed in water.
+Next to the Cola can was something weird, a tightly sealed Batman towelette that expands to full size when placed in water.
 Who thinks of these things?

 What's the deal with the little '89 figure on the top left hand corner above the videos?

-Speaking of videos, they're of the 30's Batmand and Robin serial and next to them is the DVD of the same thing.
+Speaking of videos, the ones on the left are of the 30's Batman and Robin serial and next to them is the DVD of the same thing.

-At the back is a Batman Returns cereal packet, this was bought for me as a gift but alas it was empty.
+At the back is a Batman Returns cereal packet, this was bought for me as a gift but alas it's empty.

 see my Scalextric Batmobile behind the white cup which I